 - Virtual Extensions and Phone Numbers: Many VoIP systems offer unlimited user extensions in addition to local telephone numbers, toll-free 800 numbers, vanity numbers, and even local presence in multiple countries.
 Direct Inward Dialing and company directories make it easy for callers to find the exact extension or numbers they need.

 - Mobile App Accessibility: In addition to a softphone app for desktop computers, users can access VoIP telephony, video calling, team chat messaging, and more via Mac iOS and Android mobile devices like tablets and smartphones.
 Calls are easily forwarded to mobile devices without customers needing to dial additional phone numbers.

-The below table provides an outline of the top VoIP software providers, pricing, available features, uptime, and more.
+The below table compares the top VoIP software providers, pricing, available features, uptime, and more.

 |Starting Price||From $19.99/user per month||From $17.95/user per month||From $15.00/user per month||From $0.88/user per month||From $12.00/user per month||From $20.00/user per month||From $26.00/user per month||From $22.00/user per month||From $14.99/user per month|

 |Free Trial||7-day free trial||7-day free trial||14-day free trial||No free trial of paid version, but first year of Standard Plan is free||1-month free trial||14-day free trial||7-day free trial||14-day free trial||14-day free trial|

 |Video||For up to 200 participants||For up to 250 participants||Requires Dialpad Meeting: Free download, for up to 10 participants to meet for 45 minutes, Business Plan for $20.00/user per month for up to 100 participants to meet for 5 hours||For up to 250 participants||For up to 100 participants||Integration-only, no native video calling tool||Integration-only, no native video calling tool||For up to 150 participants||For up to 100 participants|